Cellular Flow

 No cross-training required, lower learning curve

-Operator can get more efficient
+Operator can become more efficient

 CONS: